Call now open for artists of any nationality not currently living and working in the UK.

 Overview of Gasworks International Residency Programme - please click here and scroll to 'Overview' Please read this before applying.

 There is no application form.
 Please submit the following information electronically:

-We prefer digital applications in PDF, or Word formats.
-There is a 10MB limit on each email sent to us but you can send your files via www.yousendit.com (or similar) if necessary.
+We prefer digital applications, preferably within one concise PDF document, or otherwise in Word formats.
+There is a 10MB limit on each email sent to us but you can send your files via ‘we transfer’, ‘hightail’, ‘dropbox’ or similar file-sharing service, if necessary.

 Your application should include:

 1. A statement outlining your research project proposal (300 word max)

 2. An artist's statement describing your practice and areas of interest in your work (250 word max)